jontitmus-code/SuiteCRM8_docker/README.md

 >`you@yourpc#docker exec -it suitecrm-suitecrm-1 /bin/bash`\
 >`root@your_container#openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt`

-6. Installation is now handled through the application itself and can be reached at `http://localhost:8080` or `https://localhost:8081` dependent on your setup.\ Variables for setup can be found below:
+6. Installation is now handled through the application itself and can be reached at `http://localhost:8080` or `https://localhost:8081` dependent on your setup.
+   Variables for setup can be found below:
 * URL: localhost
 * SuiteCRM Database User: suitecrm [can be changed in `./docker-compose.yml`]
-* SuiteCRM Database User Password: suitecrm [can be hanged in `./docker-compose.yml`]
+* SuiteCRM Database User Password: suitecrm [can be changed in `./docker-compose.yml`]
 * Host Name: mysql_crm
 * Database Name: suitecrm
 * Database Port:3306